This feature is available as an add-on for Business & Enterprise customers under a plan with monthly active contacts.

 Go to your event room and that's it!
 You can now Start your event. 🎉

-Note that RTMP streaming implies a 5-second audio and video latency.
+Note that RTMP input implies a 5-second audio and video latency.

 If you see the following screen when joining your event room, it either means that: